bipinKrishnan/cloud_computing_project/README.md

 ## Application Architecture

+### RESTful-API

+A REST API (also known as RESTful API) is an application programming interface (API or web API) that conforms to the constraints of REST architectural style and allows for interaction with RESTful web services.
+REST stands for representational state transfer and was created by computer scientist Roy Fielding.
+Specifically designed for Flask, Flask-RESTful is an extension that simplifies the rapid development of REST APIs.
+Acting as a lightweight abstraction, it seamlessly integrates with your existing Object-Relational Mapping (ORM) or libraries.
+Flask-RESTful promotes best practices and requires minimal setup, making it easily accessible for those already familiar with Flask.

+### CRUD Operations

+CRUD stands for Create, Read, Update, and Delete.
+These are the fundamental operations that can be performed on data in a persistent storage system, such as a database

+The four main HTTP methods that perform CRUD operations are as follows:

+-   GET: Used to read/retrieve data from a web server and returns an HTTP status code of 200 (OK) if the data is successfully retrieved from the server.
+-   PUT: Used to modify the data on the server.
+Replaces the entire content at a particular location with data that is passed in the body payload.
+-   POST: Used to send data to the server.
+On successful creation, it returns an HTTP status code of 201.
+-   DELETE: Used to delete the data on the server at a specified location.

 ### Step 1 — Creating the test.py file: This file is used for creation of the flask app and running of the application.
   -  Intializing the database and setting configuration values using firebase_admin